charlie-vf/genshin-recipes-blog/README.md

 ## **Skeleton**

-All pages follow the same general structure, bar the Create Recipe page.
+All main pages follow the same general layout, bar the Create Recipe page.
+The layout is simple so all content is easily viewable for all users.

 Home, Following, Favourites, Made & Profile (for profile, recipes display is changed to profile content)

 ![Wireframe](src/docs/Wireframe.png)

 Create Recipe